 A little bit of structure is beneficial for anyone, I think.
-But when it comes to individuals with autism, I would argue that there is a need for routine.
+But when it comes to individuals with autism, I would argue that there is a need for routine and consistency.
 That’s why we’re talking about the importance of routine for autism in this post.

 Schedules can be beneficial to any child’s life.